citation-file-format/citation-file-format/index.md

   start                       Integer                                                             The start page of the work

-  thesis&#x2011;type             String                                                           The type of the thesis that is the work
+  thesis-type                 String                                                              The type of the thesis that is the work

   title                       String                                                              The title of the work